dhruv-sirohi/Miller-Lab-UED/README.md

 # Miller-Lab-UED
-Applying Machine Learning techniques to the solid state physics.
+Applying Machine Learning techniques to solid state physics.
 More specifically, classifying molecules by the diffraction patterns made by ultrafast electron pulses.